eugenividal/open-data-movilidad/README.md

 can be found in the link below.
 (Do not use Chromium to open the link or you won’t be able to see the data!)

+If this data is periodically updated, it may be worth it to create a data r package.

 <https://www.mitma.gob.es/ministerio/covid-19/evolucion-movilidad-big-data/opendata-movilidad>

 ``` r
 # Read the data
 dist_202102 = read.table(gzfile("datos/202102_maestra1_mitma_distrito/20210201_maestra_1_mitma_distrito.txt.gz"), header = TRUE, sep = "|")
 head(dist_202102)
 ##      fecha   origen  destino actividad_origen actividad_destino residencia edad
 ## 1 20210201 01001_AM 01001_AM             casa             otros          1   NA